ezaanm/oh-queue/README.md

 # oh-queue
-Simple Online Office Hours Queue that allows for users to create accounts as instructors or students, sign up on the queue, and chat realtime with instructors
+Simple Online Office Hours Queue that allows for users to create accounts as instructors or students, sign up on the queue, and sign up realtime

 # Implementation deetz
+* Express server
+* realtime updates with Socket.io
-* express
+* Bootstrap CSS
-* html / css
-* AWS DynamoDB
+* AWS DynamoDB storage